 Mr. Robbins deploys the end-game strategy, oriented toward strengthening his client’s penultimate position by predicting, and then leveraging, future litigation outcomes.
 Once properly positioned, the lawsuit can either be tried to a court or resolved in settlement with maximal results.
 And contrary to certain conventional wisdom, Mr. Robbins is of the opinion that successful outcomes in the practice of law are often enhanced, not undermined by adherence to the State Bar's rules of professional civility.

 Business Litigation, involving breach of contract, partner disputes and breakups, employment discrimination, wage and hour, and labor misclassification matters

-Real Estate Litigation, including purchase and sale of real property, landlord/tenant disputes, neighbor-to-neighbor disputes, HOA disputes, and actions against municipalities regarding zoning, variances, conditional use, building, demolition, and other permits
+Real Estate Litigation, including the purchase and sale of real property, landlord/tenant disputes, neighbor-to-neighbor disputes, HOA disputes, and actions against municipalities regarding zoning, variances, conditional use, building, demolition, and other permits

 Discovery Referee, for the adjudication of discovery motions, the resolution of objections made during depositions, and facilitating a lower-conflict, lower-cost discovery plan

 Member of the Board of Directors, Conference of California Bar Associations, 2018-2021